OpenLiberty/cloud-hosted-guides/documenting-rest-apis/README.md

 # Testing the service

 No automated tests are provided to verify the correctness of the generated OpenAPI document.

-Manually verify the document by visiting the http://localhost:9080/openapi or the http://localhost:9080/openapi/ui URL.
+Manually verify the document by visiting

+`curl http://localhost:9080/openapi` or `curl http://localhost:9080/openapi/ui URL`.

 A few tests are included for you to test the basic functionality of the inventory service.
 If a test failure occurs, then you might have introduced a bug into the code.
 These tests will run automatically as a part of the integration test suite.